LaboratorioBioinformatica/MARVEL/README.md

 All scripts from this project were coded in [Python 3](https://www.python.org/).
 So, first of all, make sure you have it installed and updated.
 MARVEL's main scrip (marvel_bins.py) requires Prokka and HMMER tools as dependencies.
 By installing Prokka and its dependencies, you will usually  install HMMER tools automatically.
-**It seems that prokka has changed one of its output file's extension from ".gbk" to ".gbf".
-If you enconter a "File not found" error, please let me know I will fix it asap (deyvid.amgarten@usp.br).**

 * [Prokka](https://github.com/tseemann/prokka) - Rapid Prokaryotic genome annotation.
 * [HMMER Tools](http://www.hmmer.org/) - Biosequence analysis using profile hidden Markov models